USDR-MoneyTree/MoneyTree/README.md

 | Simplicity    | Have thousands lines of code                    | Has hundreds lines of code                                      |
 | Reliability   | Have stability fee and liquidation penalty, etc | Requires higher collateral in high demands to secure the system |
 | Reliability   | Have Higher default risk                        | Has lower default risk                                          |

+**Stability Mechanism**

+MoneyTree has a simple strategy for maintaining value.
+It creates **USDR** to an extent that the supply is equal to the demand in the market.
+In other words, new **USDR** are created when demand is increased and existing **USDR** are eliminated when demand is decreased.
+Whenever **USDR** price is higher than the index it is pegged to, it signals that the supply does not suffice the demand at the moment.
+Consequently, the system has to increase the supply by giving out new loans.
+Similiarly, when price falls below the index, it is a signal for lower demands, and the system should curb the loaning process.
+Unlike other Cryptoassets, newly created tokens are not awarded.
+They are rather issued as loans.
+The tokens are created by paying loans and eliminated by settling them.
+Issuing new tokens by paying loans instead of awarding them enables MoneyTree to maintain the value of **USDR** by eliminating some of the existing tokens when the demand for them decreases in the market.
+Elimination is done through settling some of the loans.